So, when starting your business, it’s essential to create a strong identity.

 Nothing should be arbitrary.

-It’s in your best interest to make sure that every logo design choice is intentional and communicates the message you want to convey.
+It’s in your best interest to ensure that every logo design choice is intentional and communicates the message you want to convey.

 Thoughtless design choices lead to misleading or confusing logos.
-Or, even worse, logos that don’t say anything at all.
+Or, even worse, bad design choices lead to logos that don’t say anything at all.

-Let’s take a deeper look at the psychology of logo design and how fonts, shapes, lines, colors, and composition can affect how a logo can influence purchasing decisions.
+Let’s take a deeper look at the psychology of logo design and how fonts, shapes, lines, colors, and composition – the essential elements in your branding – can affect how a logo can influence purchasing decisions.